puppetlabs/puppetlabs-apache/README.md

 >**Note**: The passenger module isn't available on RH/CentOS without providing the dependency packages provided by EPEL and the `mod_passengers` custom repository.
 See the `manage_repo` parameter above and [https://www.phusionpassenger.com/library/install/apache/install/oss/el7/]()

 **Parameters**: [TODO: parameters were not listed (except `manage_repo`), so I pulled them out of the manifest.
-I need to know what these parameters do and what their values can be OR a link that points external documentation for the parameter mapping (as with mod_pagespeed above)]
+I need to know what these parameters do and what their values can be OR a link that points external documentation for the parameter mapping (as with mod_pagespeed above) <!--see also MODULES-4745-->]

 * `passenger_conf_file`: `$::apache::params::passenger_conf_file`
 * `passenger_conf_package_file: `$::apache::params::passenger_conf_package_file`